 Please take the opportunity to read this information and consult the frequently asked questions.
 If you still have any queries regarding our role we would be pleased to offer pre-application advice where appropriate.

 Aims and objectives

-We assess applications against our Planning for Sport Aims and Objectives, along with our Planning Policy Statement: A Sporting Future for the Playing Fields of England.
+We assess applications against our PLanning for Sport Aims and Objectives along with our Playing Fields Policy and Guidance.